milescjohnson/milescjohnson.github.io/portfolio/onboarding-guide.md

   git clone https://github.com/milescjohnson/birdleaf.git
 ```

----

-- ### .NET SDK
+### .NET SDK

 Birdleaf is build using [.NET 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
 You'll need to download and install it to build and run the code.
 You can verify from the command line with:

   ```
     dotnet --version
   ```

-**Editor or IDE**
+### Editor or IDE

 You can use whatever IDE or editor you would like, but [Rider](), [VS Code](), or [VisualStudio] are recommended for .NET.